Revelers across the US brave heat and heavy downpours to celebrate Fourth of July

 A fireworks explosion Monday in western Michigan killed one woman and left nine other people with injuries ranging from critical to minor, the Ottawa County Sheriff’s Department said.

-Also Monday, improperly disposed of fireworks tossed into a bin started a blaze that destroyed two homes in Parker, a town just southeast of Denver, according to fire officials, officials said.
+Early Tuesday, improperly disposed of fireworks tossed into a bin started a blaze that destroyed two homes in Parker, Colorado, just southeast of Denver, according to fire officials.

 Some cities were eschewing firework displays for shows in which drones fitted with lights are coded to create massive, moving shapes in the sky.
 Lake Tahoe, California, Salt Lake City, and Boulder along with a few other Colorado towns, have opted for the the aerial spectacles that can display an expansive American flag and the year 1776 in red, white and blue.
 Avoiding explosive fireworks limits the danger of fires in states already devastated by massive burns.